phpdocdev/docdev/README.md

 COMMANDS:
-   init, i   Initialize configuration and install mkcert certs, c  Generate and install the certificates hosts     Generate hosts file, backed up and produced at ./host.
-Will replace your system hostfile. start, s  Bring up the docker containers exec, e   Start docker container shell php, p    Change php version (requires "start" to rebuild).
+   init, i   Initialize configuration and install mkcert certs, c  Generate and install the certificates hosts     Generate a new hosts profile and add it to your system /etc/host start, s  Bring up the docker containers exec, e   Start docker container shell php, p    Change php version (requires "start" to rebuild).
 Valid values: 54, 56, 72, 74